jenninrivera/OOTD/README.md

 # OOTD

-This project is one for the girls.
+This project is one to inspire others and share fashion trends.
 With never ending events and things to do in the city, there's always a need for inspiration when brainstorming what to wear for whatever activities you have planned.
-This meant to be a social platform where girls can share the events they're attending and outfits they're wearing!
+This meant to be a social platform where people can share the events they're attending and outfits they're wearing!
 There's also a page for upcoming events, and trending hashtags.

 ## Core Features: